robinrodricks/FluentFTP/README.md

   - **DownloadDataType** - Download files in ASCII or Binary mode? **Default:** FtpDataType.Binary.

   - **NoopInterval** - Time to wait (in milliseconds) between sending NOOP commands to keep the control socket alive during long file transfers.
 Setting this interval too low will have a negative impact on performance.
 Setting this interval to 0 disables NOOP commands altogether.
-Decrease this setting if you are getting timeouts during file transfers (`Error: Timed out trying to read data from the socket stream!`).
+Decrease this setting if you are getting timeouts during file transfers.
 [Read the PR notes for suggested values for this property.](https://github.com/robinrodricks/FluentFTP/pull/504) **Default:** 15000 (15 seconds).